 Members are appointed for three years.

 The Clinical Advisory Council also provides clinical leadership and informs the creation of locally relevant service responses that are aligned with national priorities.
 It supports Primary Health Tasmania to improve the cost-effectiveness and quality of services and the timeliness of patient care, and to reduce avoidable hospitalisations.

-The 11-member Clinical Advisory Council comprises clinicians from around the state with skills and expertise in urban and rural and remote general practice, Aboriginal health, acute care, aged and palliative care, community pharmacy, allied health, education and research.
+The Clinical Advisory Council comprises clinicians from around the state with skills and expertise in urban and rural and remote general practice, Aboriginal health, acute care, aged and palliative care, community pharmacy, allied health, education and research.

 Dr Diane Hopper, GP

-Dr Dennis Pashen, GP
+Dr John Saul, GP

 Dr Boon Shih Sie, GP